0-Sacha/StreamFormat/README.md

 ## Download
 ```
-git clone git@github.com:0-Sacha/ProjectCore.git
+git clone git@github.com:0-Sacha/StreamFormat.git
 ```

 ## Using the Lib
 It can be used using [Bazel](https://bazel.build/).
-A `cc_library` rule has been created: `@ProjectCore//:ProjectCore`.
+A `cc_library` rule has been created: `@StreamFormat//:StreamFormat`.
-You need to add the module `projectcore` to your dependencies.
+You need to add the module `streamformat` to your dependencies.

 You will need at least to give an c++ standard to use (at least c++20) since no one have been forced.
 You can check the [bazelrc](.bazelrc) to see how you can add one.